RoboKiwi/SiteGen/README.md

 Add a `Page.cshtml` to 'Pages/Shared' (for Razor Pages) or 'Views/Home' or 'Views/Shared' (for MVC) folder.

+> You should remove the @page directive from the top of the `Page.cshtml` file, as SiteGen will handle routing for you.

 If you generate client-side css and javascript, you can distribute your built artifacts to either the `static` or `wwwroot` folders.

 In your Razor views, you can reference the `ViewBag.Root` for the base node of the website, and use the `.Tree` property to crawl the site hierarchy.